pmiakish/upskillpay-project/README.md

 # UpSkillPay - payment service

-> UpSkill Lab Java training web-project by P. Miakish
+> UpSkill Lab Java training web project by P. Miakish

 ---

 ## General information

-The web-application implements a payment system with the assignment of user roles.
+The web application implements a payment system with the assignment of user roles.
 The system allows customers to make payments and other actions with their accounts and related cards, and allows administrators to manage customers.

 ## Project architecture

-The project is a Java web-application based on the *MVC-pattern* and built using *Apache Maven* tools.
+The project is a Java web application based on the *MVC-pattern* and is built using *Apache Maven* tools.
 The application is developed on the *Jakarta EE* platform (v.9.1.0), implements CDI, Servlet and JSP technologies.

 ### Data storage